mikepthomas/projects/_posts/fallout-wasteland-warfare.md

 ## Wave 1 - Starter Set

 Wave 1 introduces the game with the `Two Player Starter Set` which contains everything you need to learn how to play the game.

+A tick in the `Purchased` column means that I have the Physical item and the `Downloaded` column means that I have saved the Digital item.

 ### Rules